BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 Whenever I come across a rails application with inconsistent data or bugs that are hard to nail down I tell myself: "They (the developers) were just a couple of keystokes away to prevent those issues from happening".

 At [brewhouse](http://brewhouse.io), we follow five simple practices to make our Rails application robusts.
 It all comes down to failing early, loudly and often.
-We ensure that data is valid and the application behaves properly by catching issues early on.
+We ensure that data is valid and applications behave properly by catching issues early on.

 <!-- break -->

 ## Use `Hash#fetch` to catch malformed hash

 `unexpected method 'upcase' for nil`...
-Whenever you expect a Hash to contain a key, prefere `fetch()` over `[]`. `fetch()` will raise an error when the key is missing so you won't pass `nil` values around and see unrelated errors happening down the line.
+Whenever you expect a Hash to contain a key, prefer `fetch()` over `[]`. `fetch()` will raise an error when the key is missing so you won't pass `nil` values around and see unrelated errors happening down the line.